-THE DERONDA REVIEW seeks poems and short prose for an issue with the theme “flight” (in all possible meanings).
+THE DERONDA REVIEW seeks poems and short prose for an issue with the theme “Flight” (in all possible meanings).
 Please see our site (www.derondareview.org) before submitting.
-Send up to 5 poems to email@example.com, firstname.lastname@example.org, or P.O.
-Box 6709 Efrat 90435, Israel.
+Send up to 5 poems to email@example.com, firstname.lastname@example.org, or P.O.B.
+6709 Efrat 90435, Israel.

 HAWAII PACIFIC REVIEW seeks submissions of fiction, poetry, and creative nonfiction.
 Based at Hawaii Pacific University, HPR often features work from Hawaii and the Pacific region, but is interested in great writing from any place and on any subject.
 Details and links to our online submissions manager at hawaiipacificreview.org.

 THE MEADOW seeks poems, short stories, creative nonfiction, cover art, and black and white comics for our Summer 2018 issue.
 Submit up to 6 poems and keep prose under 6,000 words.
 The Meadow is both a print and online journal.
 Payment: 2 copies.
 Deadline: February 1, 2018.
 Website: https://themeadow.submittable.com/submit.